ethereum-optimism/pm/src/audits.md

 ## Summary

 - [ ]  1.
 The need for audits is determined during Risk Modeling in the Design Phase of the SDLC.
 - [ ]  2.
-During the [Design Review](./sdlc.md#step-1-design-review-if-applicable), [start a Security Readiness Review document](https://www.notion.so/oplabs/Security-Readiness-Document-1a8f153ee1628045b467c262fae21975), which will be continuously updated.
+During the [Design Review](./sdlc.md#step-1-design-review-if-applicable), [start a Security Readiness Review document](https://www.notion.so/oplabs/190f153ee16280f397f2ee0329aef864), which will be updated as necessary.
 - [ ]  3.
 When implementation and testing are about two weeks from the release date, complete the Security Readiness Review document and arrange an audit.
 If using Spearbit, share your [Security Readiness Review document](./security-readiness-template.md) in the #oplabs-spearbit-external channel and tag `@Sharon Ideguchi` & `@Marc Nicholson` in your request.
 If you do not have access to the Slack channel, please contact EVM Security.
 - [ ]  4.
 This will result in an SOW from Spearbit, which you'll have to log in the Zip system.
 - [ ]  5.
 [Execute the audit](#audit-execution).